-Living and teaching in Thailand defiantly has its benefits from where you can take weekends away with summer holidays during term holidays which gives you that time to organise yourself and head for the beaches, mountains, forests, rivers and Buddhist retreats.
+Living and teaching in Thailand defiantly has its benefits from where you can take weekends away with summer holidays during term holidays which gives you that time to organize yourself and head for the beaches, mountains, forests, rivers, and Buddhist retreats.
 You can go to a scenic location in less than an hour but before your ready for the excitement of Thailand read my blog below.

 The trick is to find out what Thailand is like before you teach and then make the decision.
 It took me 18 months later after Australia to make my mind up, but it was always on my mind to live and teach in Thailand at a later point after I came back from Oz! to save up and take my TEFL certification in Bangkok.
 Think about How to become a travel blogger and write all your stories down when you later build an online business.
 Some people mention it’s better to start your blog before you leave home and write each day.

-For me it was more about the will to teach and travel but first I had to do some travelling to make up my decision to make Thailand my home from where I lived and taught English 18 months later.
-Read a part of my travel blog to find out my first moments in Thailand and how I travelled with excitement from the UK.
+For me, it was more about the will to teach and travel but first I had to do some traveling to make up my decision to make Thailand my home from where I lived and taught English 18 months later.
+Read a part of my travel blog to find out my first moments in Thailand and how I traveled with excitement from the UK.

 My flight via Dubai from Birmingham airport to Bangkok, Thailand was something I really never expected after sleeping for most of the journey after transferring at Dubai airport I slept most the journey, amazing when you consider the French lady next to me had a little baby which I thought would have kept me awake with crying but not a sound.
 In fact, the only thing that woke me up was the altitude change on landing at Bangkok airport.
 This was mentioned in my travel blog, remember (How to Become a Travel Blogger) I was so excited at this point I had to calm my nerves and self-down to think where I would go from here as I hadn’t booked a room or made any so-called plans.
 This was something I wanted from the start as I needed to find a direction through not knowing too much and learning as I go on.